The Graduate Manual

 B) Qualifying Examinations (modern languages)

-All candidates for the PhD are required to demonstrate competence in at least two foreign languages, German and usually either French or Italian, as a prerequisite for preliminary certification.
+All candidates for the PhD are required to demonstrate competence in at least two modern languages, German and usually French or Italian, as a prerequisite for preliminary certification.
 With the permission of the Director of Graduate Studies, students whose research plans make it appropriate may substitute another language for French/Italian.
-Exams will be scheduled twice yearly (the week following that of Fall Break and the week following Spring Break).
 Students should complete the language requirement as soon as possible.
-They are expected to have passed one exam not later than the week following that of Fall Break in the second year and the other by the same time in the third year.
+They are expected to have passed one exam not later than the final day of the Fall semester in the second year and the other by the same time in the third year.
 Failure to pass both modern languages by December of a student’s third year may result in placement on the terminal M.A. track.

-Competence in a foreign language will be demonstrated by passing a 2-hour written examination administered by a Classical Studies faculty member, or, if necessary, a faculty member outside the department.
+(2) By exam.
+For any case in which faculty offerings and student needs and desires do not align, students will be free to take a 2-hour written examination.
 The examination will consist of translating accurately and completely a piece of scholarship of 750 words or more in the designated language.
 A dictionary may be used.
 Translation software may not be used.
 Two faculty members will read the examination.
-Should a student fail the examination, faculty will review the examination with the student and explain where improvement is needed.
+In either case, should a student fail the examination, faculty will review the examination with the student and explain where improvement is needed.
 The exams can be retaken without penalty.

 Graduate students should initiate discussions about modern language requirements with the DGS and their faculty mentor when they arrive on campus, and should begin necessary language study as soon as practicable.
-Duke's Graduate School often helps subvent fees for graduate students who take a Language for Reading Knowledge course during the summer.
+Subventions for summer Language for Reading Knowledge courses are available.

 C) Preliminary Examination